GulcanC/OPC_7_MongoDB/README.md

 ```
 4. Create a "images" folder in the "backend" folder (whose name must be "images")
 5. Create a project in mongoDB, specify a user with a specific username and password, and create a cluster
-6. Create a file .env likes the file .env.example and write the following informations in this file
+6. Create a file .env likes the file .env.example and write the following informations using your own data in this file

 ```
 PORT=3000